kuanb/kuanb.github.io/_posts/2019-08-31-mbgl-vs-leaflet.md

 ## Real World Reference Points

-I was then wondered: "Well, how many systems actually have a few hundred vehicles per hour in them that are being monitored?
+I then wondered to myself: "Well, how many systems actually have a few hundred vehicles per hour in them that are being monitored?
 When and where would this be a real problem?"

 I quickly wrote an extraction script to just evaluate the schedule of a given GTFS feed and see how many buses were supposed to be running at each hour of the day.
 I based this count of unique trip ids and separated based on stop times scheduled for each hour of the day.
 I filtered for just the busiest days schedule so as to generate a representative example of a "busy day" for a given operator.